 Intellectual Freedom Manual, 7th edition

 ALA's Code of Ethics is the responsibility of the Committee on Professional Ethics (COPE).
 The Code of Ethics is the document that translates the values of intellectual freedom that define the profession of librarianship into broad principles that may be used by individual members of that profession as well as by others employed in a library as a framework for dealing with situations involving ethical conflicts.
-For historical information on the Code of Ethics as well as explanatory statements prepared by the Committee on Professional Ethics, please check out the Code of Ethics in the Intellectual Freedom Manual.
+For historical information on the Code of Ethics, please check out the Code of Ethics in the Intellectual Freedom Manual.
+See also: